cjnaz/lanmonitor/README.md

             notif_key       Unique handle for tracking active notifications in the notification handler message         String with status and context details

       - `cmd_check()` in `lanmonfuncs.py` provides checking features such as command execution with retries, ssh for remote hosts, and check strings in the command response.
 The raw command output is also returned so that your code can construct specific checks.
-Uncomment the `logging.debug()` call after the cmd_check() call and run with debugging logging (`./lanmonitor -vv`, or run the plugin standalone) to see the available cmd_check() response data.
+Uncomment the `logging.debug()` call after the cmd_check() call and run with debugging logging (`lanmonitor -vv`, or run the plugin standalone) to see the available cmd_check() response data.
 See `lanmonfuncs.py` for cmd_check feature details and the return structure.
       - If the host is not `local` then the lanmonitor core will check that the local machine has access to the LAN by pinging the the `Gateway` host defined in the config file.
 This `check_LAN_access()` check is performed only once per check iteration.
 Thus, your eval_status() code can assume that the LAN is accessible.
 It is recommended that you include a `Host_<myhost>` check (using the pinghost plugin) earlier in the config file to limit fail ambiguity.

-3. The plugin module may be tested standalone by running it directly on the command line.
+3. The plugin module may be tested by running the companion `..._test.py` script.
 Add tests to exercise your checking logic for both local and remote hosts, and for any warning/error traps.
 (Note that the checking interval scheduling is handled in the lanmonitor core, so in the `dotest()` calls just set `"check_interval":1` as a placeholder.)

             dotest ({"key":"SELinux_local", "tag":"local", "host":"local", "user_host_port":"local", "critical":True, "check_interval":1, "rest_of_line":"enforcing"})